mahyarnajibi/SNIPER/README.md

 Bharat Singh*, Mahyar Najibi*, and Larry S. Davis (* denotes equal contribution) arXiv preprint arXiv:1805.09300, 2018.
 ```
+### Features
+1. Train with a batch size of 160 images with a ResNet-101 backbone on 8 V100 GPUs
+2. NO PYTHON LAYERS (Every layer is optimized for large batch sizes in CUDA/C++)
+3. HALF PRECISION TRAINING with no loss in accuracy
+4. 5 Images/second during inference on a single V100 GPU, 47.6/68.5 on COCO without training on segmentation masks
+5. The R-FCN-3K branch is also powered by SNIPER.
+Now 21% better than YOLO-9000 on ImageNetDet
+6. R-FCN-3K also supports on-the-fly training (in seconds) with very few samples (no bounding boxes needed!)
+7. Train on OpenImagesV4 (14x bigger than COCO) with ResNet-101 in 3 days on a p3.x16.large AWS instance!

 ### Contents
 1. [Installation](#install)